spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/02-Week/README.md

 In this week we will be introducing students to their first taste of JavaScript.
 They will then use their newfound understanding of variables, arrays, loops, and conditionals to create a simple Password Generator.

-Also, we will be introducing students to some of the most popular Web APIs.
-They will then use their newfound understanding of DOM manipulation, events, localStorage, and timers to create a quiz application.

 Refer to the following links for detailed information on key topics, learning objectives and homework:

   * [03-JavaScript Unit Overview](../../../01-Class-Content/03-JavaScript/README.md)